Dachshund Characteristics

 Initial Costs: $400-$450

-If this is going to be the first dog in the house, then you will need an initial setup for your dog’s daily life.
-This can include a bed, crate, toys, chewies, leashes and collars, food, and water bowls, among others you may need.
-Altogether, this cost can be around $400-$450.
+If this is going to be the first dog in your home, then you will need to purchase supplies for the initial setup of your dog’s day-to-day life.
+This can include a bed, crate, toys, chewies, leashes and collars, food, and water bowls, among other supplies.
+Altogether, this cost can range between $400-$450.

 Microchipping: $50-$70

 Statistics say that 90% of lost pets are not found, but 70% of microchipped pets find a way home.
-The average cost of microchipping is around $50, but may vary from state to state.
-Along with a dog license, it could cost an additional 10-20 bucks.
-Spot pet insurance highly recommends every pet parent get all their pets microchipped as it can increase the chances of finding a lost pet.
+The average cost of microchipping is around $50 but can vary from state to state.
+If you also purchase a dog license, the cost could increase an additional $10-$20.
+Spot pet insurance highly recommends every pet parent get all their furbabies microchipped as it can increase the chances of finding a pet if they become lost.

 Vaccines: $250-$300

-There are certain core vaccinations that a Dachshund would need.
-These include distemper, parvovirus, Adenovirus, type 1, Adenovirus, type 2, and rabies.
-All of these could cost you around $150-$200.
+There are certain core vaccinations that your Dachshund would need.
+These include distemper, parvovirus, Adenovirus, type 1, Adenovirus, type 2, and rabies, which could cost you around $150-$200.

-There are certain non-core vaccinations as well that are recommended by most vets for a Dachshund.
+In addition, there are also certain non-core vaccinations that are recommended by most vets for a Dachshund.
 These include parainfluenza, Lyme disease, and leptospirosis.
 The cost of these vaccines can be around $130-$150.

 Lifetime Dachshund Cost